I want everyone to know that this is actually not me writing this right now. Or Her, rather.

 You almost died right now, didn’t you?

-Well, as I’ve mentioned, I was not as lucky as to almost die.
-I might have made it if perchance, someone had kindly forgotten to mention that I’d be slinging birds (that are actually meant to be Luke Skywalker, Han Solo and Obi-Wan Kenobi) around the deserts of Tatooine and the supermassive satellite they call the Death Star.
+Well, lucky you, because as I’ve mentioned, I was not as lucky as to almost die.
+I might have made it, had I never learned that we’d all be slinging birds (all of whom are in actuality Luke Skywalker, Han Solo and Obi-Wan Kenobi in disguise) around the deserts of Tatooine and the supermassive satellite they call the Death Star.

 No one at the bird nest cared if I lived in my physical form, or in my current state as a disembodied spirit of unexpected pluck.
 Instead, Peter Vesterbacka, Chief Marketing Officer of Rovio, had this to say: